 In the Knowledge Assessment spreadsheet, you noted the possibility of looking at Cataract Canyon as potential reference site.
 Is that going to be included?
 Also, have you defined functional guilds or does that yet need to be done?

 Emily: We referenced Cataract because that is the most similar area we know of for riparian vegetation.
 If we were to start work in Cataract, it would be in collaboration with an Inventory and Monitoring group there and would be funded separately.
 Tributaries in Grand Canyon, while interesting and unique, are probably not the best references for the mainstem: they are smaller, have more vegetation than the mainstem, and have a dissimilar flow regime.
 Regarding the guild work, we have not had a riparian ecologist for 18 months, so we have been trying to get it done elsewhere with a person in Ft Collins.
-That paper is not yet published though the manuscript is in press.
+That paper is not yet published though the manuscript is in prep.
 Regarding guilds, we will use them in other efforts, e.g., to identify successful areas for rehabilitation work.
 We want to use guilds to model how these different LTEMP flows will impact different groups of vegetation.
 They could also be used to identify species to use in restoration.
 We are still working on integrating guilds into what we are doing.

 Is the model in the LTEMP the model you are proposing to work on?

-Emily: The Stanton Transition Model is great, but coarse.
+Emily: The State and Transition Model is great, but coarse.
 We’d like to use statistical modeling—a hierarchical Bayesian model or other model—to statistically model change over time, and we are exploring which would be best.
-We want to use statistical models for prediction, and then improve the Stanton Transition Model using the statistical models and ground-based monitoring.
+We want to use statistical models for prediction, and then improve the State and Transition Model using the statistical models and ground-based monitoring.

-Carlee: Regarding the mapping project, is there already a similar database created by Barb Ralston?
+Regarding the mapping project, is there already a similar database created by Barb Ralston?

-Emily: Yes, there is a wonderful existing database from the 2002 dataset that we want to build on.
+Laura: Yes, there is a wonderful existing database from the 2002 dataset that we want to build on.
 That is a snapshot in time, from 2002, and we will have that again for 2013.
 The latter is in process; we are building that database for woody plants.
 Our proposal is to do another overflight in 2020 for another time snapshot, all of which would build on that Ralston dataset.

 The overflight project was not included in the last work plan because of concerns about utility and expense.
 We were waiting to see an evaluation of the 2013 overflight.
 Are we still looking at utility?